Chlamydia from a toilet seat?

 Because untreated chlamydia can cause serious complications — including inflammation of the urethra or reproductive organs, resulting in damage and even sterility — it's recommended that sexually active people get tested.
 The good news is that testing is usually done using a urine sample and chlamydia is easily cured with antibiotics.

 You might want to note that those who are infected often don't have symptoms and so may not get tested or treated.
 You can talk with your health care provider if you are interested in getting tested for chlamydia and other STIs.

-For more information on chlamydia, search through Alice's Sexual and Reproductive Health archive or take a look at the related Q&As below.
+For more information on chlamydia, search through the Go Ask Alice!
+Sexual and Reproductive Health archive or take a look at the related Q&As.
 You can also check out the Centers for Disease Control and Prevention (CDC) National STD webpage.
 In the mean time, know that you can comfortably use the commode without having to fear getting chlamydia, or any other STIs.

 Originally published Jan 25, 1996